 Milk has recently been found to contain anti-fungal properties that are great for combatting powdery mildew.
 In fact, studies have found it to be as effective as commercial fungicides.
 This is a simple mixture of 1/3 milk and 2/3 water, applied weekly.

 Neem oil, extracted from the neem tree, native to India, is a well-known insecticide and fungicide.
-It is used for a very wide variety of ailments and is an organic material readily found in health food stores.
+Growers use it for a very wide variety of ailments.
+Neem oil is an organic material readily available in health food stores.

 When it comes to powdery mildew, neem oil has been found to vary between moderately effective to very effective.
 Mix 3 tablespoons of neem oil in a gallon of water and apply once every week or two.